ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-test.md

 # New DBT Test

-_(Brief description of the test and the motivation of the test here.)
+_(Brief description of the test and the motivation of the test here)_

 ## Short checklist